View on GitHub

 numberViews Social Automatic Integer min 0

-keywords Social Optional String max 255 Comma separated
+keywords Social Optional String max 255 Full-text indexed, comma separated

 categories Social Optional List(String) max 4 Pass array of strings to API, returned as array of strings form API